Updated

 Create a free account for Cloudflare Turnstile or sign in if you already have one.

-In the widget setup, add your domains and choose "Managed" mode, which is the only widget mode available on the free plan.
+After adding your hostnames, (3) choose "Managed" mode, which is the only Turnstile widget mode available on the free plan.

-Lastly, copy your Cloudflare Turnstile site key and secret key.
+Lastly, copy your Cloudflare Turnstile site key (public) and secret key:

 bash# Public site key exposed in the frontend